For ages 14-17, a summer English course for the next world leaders: explore global issues, such as climate change and help build a better world.

 - Confirm & pay

-All senior staff have student safeguarding and student welfare training every year.
+All our schools have four on-site senior managers.
+All senior staff have student welfare training every year.

 Our Young Learner Centres are accredited by The British Council.